Blake-design/React_weather_app/README.md

 ### Local Storage

-This application utilizes local storage to save cities and theme preference for later reference.
+This application utilizes local storage to save searched cities and a theme preference for later reference.

-If it is the users first visit the theme prefence will be set to light and the
+If it is the users first visit the theme preference will be set to "light" and the first city Searched is "San Antonio, TX" (my hometown).

+On subsequent visits the app will display the current temp of the last searched location.

 <p style= "text-align:right">(<a href="#top">back to top</a>)</p>